jsverify/jsverify/README.md

 We formulate propositions, invariants or other properties we believe to hold, but only test it to hold for numerous (randomly generated) values.

-Types and function signatures are written in [Coq](http://coq.inria.fr/)/[Haskell](http://www.haskell.org/haskellwiki/Haskell) influented style:
+Types and function signatures are written in [Coq](http://coq.inria.fr/)/[Haskell](http://www.haskell.org/haskellwiki/Haskell)-influenced style:
 C# -style `List<T> filter(List<T> v, Func<T, bool> predicate)` is represented by `filter(v: array T, predicate: T -> bool): array T` in our style.